 Species and Recovery Plan Listing Classification and Code of Federal Regulations Citation Status Summary (Acipenser medirostris) sDPS Recovery Plan for the Southern Distinct Population Segment of North American Green Sturgeon (Acipenser medirostris) (NMFS 2018) only known spawning population in the Sacramento River watershed (spawning observed in the mainstem of the Sacramento River and also in its tributaries the Feather River and Yuba River) (NMFS 2015, 2021).
 After initial ocean entry, subadult and adult green sturgeon spend most of their lives in oceanic environments where they occupy nearshore coastal waters along the entire US West Coast (Colway and Stevenson 2007, Rosales-Casian and Almeda-Jauregui 2009).
 Within the nearshore marine environment, sDPS green sturgeon prefer marine waters of less than 100 meters depth (Erickson and Hightower 2007), especially coastal bays and estuaries for feeding and thermal refugia (Kelly et al. 2006, Moser and Lindley 2006, Lindley et al. 2008, Kelly and Klimley 2011, Lindley et al. 2011, Schreier et al. 2016).
 There are no hatchery populations that augment sDPS abundance.
 A recovery priority number of a '5' was assigned to the sDPS and its population trend was noted as 'stable' in the latest NMFS Biennial Report to Congress on the Recovery of Threatened and Endangered Species 2015-2016 (NMFS 2017b).
 However, this report to Congress also included a proposal to change its recovery priority number to '7'.
 There is not a reliable estimate of the historical population abundance of sDPS green sturgeon (NMFS 2018), but a recent method has been developed to estimate the annual spawning run and population size in the upper Sacramento River so the species can be evaluated relative to recovery criteria (Mora et al. 2015, Mora et al. 2018).
-The recovery criteria set for the sDPS is for a minimum adult population census of 3,000 or more individuals for three generations (or at least 500 individuals spawning in any given year), and to have consistent spawning occur in at least ond and hapa River.
-It is possible the San Joaquin River also supported spawning historically but no documentad in other river systems within the sDPS's range from self-reported recreational catches in the San Joaquin River and Napa River.
-It is possible the San Joaqu
+The recovery criteria set for the sDPS is for a minimum adult population census of 3,000 or more individuals for three generations (or at least 500 individuals spawning in any given year), and to have consistent spawning occur in at least one additional location outside of the mainstem of the Sacramento River (NMFS 2018).
+In 2018, a total of 2,106 adults were estimated for the sDPS (NMFS 2021).
+Presumed sDPS green sturgeon have been documented in other river systems within the sDPS's range from self-r